SriLathaCodes/localrepo/README.md

-#This is a local repo
+# git This is a local repo